Google Ads is the search platform with the most robust targeting options. But a Google Adwords IP exclusion was not always an option for advertisers.

-First on the list is competitors.
 If you see that a certain IP address is constantly clicking your ads and not converting, and even better, if you see that the IP is geographically located in the same area as a competitor, you’d want to block that IP address immediately.
-You’re probably both bidding on the same keywords, so your competitor will know exactly how to trigger your ad showing, and will be able to easily click it.
+You’re probably both bidding on the same keywords, so your competitor will know exactly how to trigger your ad showing and will be able to easily click it.

-Is There a Difference Between Excluding and Blocking IP Address?
+Is There a Difference Between Excluding and Blocking IP Addresses?

-When it comes to analytics however, these terms take on different meanings.
-Here, you would want to exclude certain IP addresses in order to get a more accurate picture of your campaign’s results.
+When it comes to analytics, however, these terms take on different meanings.
+You would want to exclude certain IP addresses to get a more accurate picture of your campaign’s results.

-This also holds true in the case where you have identified the IP address of a competitor or click farm.
+This also holds true when you have identified a competitor’s IP address or click farm.
 You should exclude these IP addresses from your analytics results in order to see the true picture of the state of your campaigns.

 Why is Manual IP Exclusion Useless When it Comes to Click Fraud?

-Manually excluding IP addresses is great, especially if you are only interested in blocking the occasional personal IP address that is associated with your household, workplace or specific competitor.
-It is not recommended if you suspect you are dealing with click fraud.
+Manually excluding IP addresses is great, especially if you are only interested in blocking the occasional personal IP address that is associated with your household, workplace, or specific competitor.
+It is not recommended if you suspect you are dealing with high volumes of malicious activity, such as click fraud.

 Why is manual IP exclusion useless when it comes to click fraud?